Abnormal dense and dilute nuclear systems: Supercharged nuclei, nuclearites and nuclei--stars

 Magnetic fields in ordinary pulsars, like the Crab pulsar, reach values $\lsim 10^{13}$\,G at their surfaces.
 At the surface of magnetars magnetic fields are higher, $\gsim 10^{15}$\,G. In the interior the magnetic field might be even stronger (up to $\sim 10^{18}$\,G) depending on the assumed mechanism of the formation of the magnetic field~\cite{Voskresensky:1980nk}.
 Also, magnetic fields $\gsim (10^{17}\mbox{--}10^{18})$\,G, $h\sim h_{\rm VA}=Z e/R^2\sim H_\pi (Ze^6)^{1/3}$ (where typical time of the collision process was estimated as $\Delta t\sim R/c$) may exist in non-central heavy ion collisions at collision energies $\sim $\,GeV/A, as it was evaluated in Ref.~\cite{Voskresensky:1980nk}, $Z$ is the charge of the fireball, $H_\pi =m_\pi^2/e\simeq 3.5\times 10^{18}$\,G.

-In presence of a magnetic field and electrical potential well there exists the critical angular velocity, above which from the vacuum in the rotation frame there arises the pion condensate.
-In the frame rotating with the angular velocity $\vec{\Omega}\parallel z$ the solution for the charged condensate field has the form of the vortex, $e^{il\theta}\phi$, where $\theta$ is the angle in the cylindrical system and $l$ is the quantum number of the angular momentum.
-To be specific let further $\Omega,l>0$.
-Then equations for the boson field and the electric potential~(\ref{Vm}) and (\ref{Vel}) are to be replaced by the following ones~\cite{Voskresensky:2023znr,vosk25-111-036022},
+As in Sect. \ref{nutshell-sec} we consider now negatively charged scalar bosons (or pseudoscalar pions) with a mass $m_b$.
+In a presence of a magnetic field and an electrical potential well, there exists a critical angular velocity, above which, from the vacuum in the rotation frame there arises a condensate of the charged bosons~\cite{Liu:2017spl,Guo:2021gbz,Voskresensky:2023znr,vosk25-111-036022,Bordag:2025bso}.
+In the frame rotating with the angular velocity $\vec{\Omega}\parallel z$, the solution for the charged condensate field has the form of a vortex, $e^{il\theta}\phi$, where $\theta$ is the angle in the cylindrical system and $l$ is the quantum number of the angular momentum.
+To be specific let further $\Omega$ and $l$ be positive.
+In the presence of a uniform constant magnetic field $\vec{H}\parallel z$ and a rectangular potential well $V=-V_0=const$ for $\sqrt{x^2+y^2}<R$, the critical angular velocity is given by $l\Omega_{c}=-V_0+\sqrt{m^2_b +|eH|(1-2\alpha)}$ with $-1\leq \alpha \leq 0$.